kievsash/ng-packaged/README.md

 ##### What I did

-I just cloned ng-packager empty example and added my component to the lib section
+I just cloned ng-packager empty example and added my masked-phone-input component to the lib section

 So you can start sample app with **>ng serve** command and see this component